Cubical model categories and quasi-categories: Cubical sets

-\begin{prop}[Cisinski] Let $(\catC, \otimes , \mathbb 1)$ be a monoidal category.
-The category of strong monoidal functors from $\square_r$ to $\catC$ and monoidal natural transformations is equivalent to the category of segments of $\catC$.
-Similarly, the category of strong monoidal functors from $\square_c$ to $\catC$ and monoidal natural transformations is equivalent to the category of monoidal segments of $\catC$. \end{prop}
+\begin{proposition}\cite[Proposition 8.4.6]{Cisinski06}, \cite[Proposition 5.5]{Maltsiniotis09} Let $(\catC, \otimes , \mathbb 1)$ be a monoidal category.
+The category of strong monoidal functors from $\square_p$ to $\catC$ and monoidal natural transformations is equivalent to the category of segments of $\catC$.
+Similarly, the category of strong monoidal functors from $\square_c$ to $\catC$ and monoidal natural transformations is equivalent to the category of monoidal segments of $\catC$. \end{proposition}

-\begin{proof} The first statement may be found in \cite[Proposition 8.4.6]{Cisinski06}.
-The proof of the second statement relies on the same arguments that we give here.
-Consider a strong monoidal functor $F$ from $\square_c$ to $\catC$.
-Then, $F(\square^1)$ has the structure of a monoidal segment.
-Conversely, any monoidal segment $H$ of $\catC$ induces a strong monoidal functor $L^H_c$ from $\square_c$ to $\catC$ defined by